-Abemaciclib (Verzenio) is a targeted therapy approved by the Food and Drug Administration to treat hormone receptor-positive metastatic breast cancer.
+Abemaciclib (Verzenio) is a targeted therapy approved by the Food and Drug Administration to treat hormone receptor-positive breast cancer.
 It is a cyclin-dependent kinase 4/6 (CDK 4/6) inhibitor, which means it targets two specific kinases, or proteins, that help tumor cells reproduce.
 Those kinases are CDK 4 and CDK 6.

 Cyclin-dependent kinases 4 and 6 are two proteins that help some breast cancers to grow.
-Medicines like abemaciclib are called CDK 4/6 inhibitors because they block these proteins from telling cancer cells to multiply, which helps slow the growth or spread of the cancer.
+Medicines like abemaciclib are called CDK 4/6 inhibitors because they block these proteins from signaling cancer cells to multiply, which helps slow the growth or spread of the cancer.